gbouteiller/astro-superforms/package/README.md

-# `package-name`
+# `astro-superforms`

-This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that TODO:description
+This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that ease the use of Sveltekit Superforms in your Astro + Svelte projects

 ## Usage